Local descriptions of the heterotic SU(3) moduli space: Introduction

 Theorem \ref{thm:main} also has clear implications for the approach to Reid's fantasy for non-K\"ahler Calabi--Yau 3-folds using the heterotic $\SU(3)$ system.
 It suggests that one should not expect to be able connect any two solutions to the system along a path, even supposing there is no need for conifold transitions, as the existence of such a path would be non-generic.
 On the other hand, Theorem \ref{thm:main} also raises the possibility of a solution to this issue: namely, to allow the real constant $\alpha'$ appearing in the anomaly condition to vary along the path.
 Since the case $\alpha'=0$ represents a degenerate situation not covered by our analysis, this observation further motivates the investigation of the behaviour of solutions of the heterotic $\SU(3)$ system as $\alpha'\to 0$, which is an important and essentially unexplored aspect of the field.

 \begin{remark} In view of Theorem \ref{thm:main}, one may speculate as to whether one may ``count'' the number of solutions to the heterotic $\SU(3)$ system on a compact 6-manifold $X$ and whether this carries any interesting information about $X$ or the chosen bundles over it.
 Defining such a count motivates the study of the compactness theory for solutions of the heterotic $\SU(3)$ system.
-If a well-defined number can be assigned to the solution space, the next intriguing question would be whether it is invariant under suitable perturbations. \end{remark}

-\begin{remark} Theorem \ref{thm:main} is also interesting from a physical point of view.
+If a well-defined number can be assigned to the solution space, the next intriguing question would be whether it is invariant under suitable perturbations. \end{remark} \begin{remark} Theorem \ref{thm:main} is also interesting from a physical point of view.
 Indeed, it appears very difficult in string theory to find (perturbative) string compactifications where all the moduli are ``stabilised''.
 This translates mathematically to having a zero-dimensional moduli space, and is known as the string theory moduli problem.
 One might hope that the moduli are stabilised by some unknown higher order perhaps non-perturbative (quantum) effect, and the fact that the moduli space has expected dimension zero lends credence to this idea.
 See \cite{Chisamanga:2024xbm} for a more in-depth physics discussion of this point. \end{remark}

+\begin{remark} The map $\pi$ in Theorem \ref{thm:main} is not yet understood.
+In particular, the moduli space of solutions to the heterotic $\SU(3)$ system may yet be positive-dimensional.
+For heterotic $\SU(3)$ solutions coming from Calabi--Yau 3-folds $\pi$ will be the zero map, which will then always yield a positive-dimensional moduli space as a consequence of the Bogomolov--Tian--Todorov theorem but, as remarked earlier, one might expect these to be non-generic solutions.
+However, there are other situations where the moduli space can be positive-dimensional, since $\pi$ vanishes on a positive-dimensional submanifold of $\mathcal{I}$ \cite{GarciaFernandez2022}*{Theorem 5.8}.
+Therefore, an important next step in the study of the heterotic $\SU(3)$ system would be to examine the map $\pi$ further. \end{remark}